Pelvic Ultrasound Scan

-The private pelvic ultrasound scan - Pelvic problems such as heavy bleeding, painful periods or sex and generalised pelvic pain are very common and affect all age groups.
-Pelvic ultrasound scans are regularly being used to identify any causes of these symptoms such as uterine polyps, fibroids, ovarian cysts.
+Pelvic problems such as heavy bleeding, painful periods or sex and generalised pelvic pain are very common and affect all age groups.
+Pelvic ultrasound scans are the primary choice to identify the cause of these symptoms such as uterine polyps, fibroids, ovarian cysts, cancer.

-There are two kinds of pelvic ultrasound scans the transabdominal or supra-pubic (through the bladder) and the transvaginal or internal (through the vagina) ultrasound scan.
+There are two kinds of gynaecologic ultrasonography the transabdominal or supra-pubic (through the bladder) and the transvaginal or internal (through the vagina) examination.

-What is the purpose of this pelvic scan?
+What is the purpose of this diagnostic scan?

 - Your uterus (womb)